Mariner 36 in Falmouth in November 2019

 autopilot 0x31 12V high pri 4A The Type 1 drive unit (EV-2 system) consumes 18-36W or 1.5-3A at 12V.
 The Type 2 drive unit (EV-4 system) consumes 48-72W or 2-3A at 24V.
 The EV-2 autopilot is not available in 24V, only the EV-4 system which is oversized but comes in 24V.

-steering chartplotter 0x02 12V high pri 15A The chartplotter circuit provides power to the multifunction display at the steering pedestal.
+steering instruments 0x03 12V high pri 15A The helm multifunction display (aka chartplotter) at the steering pedestal will be on the instruments circuit.

 nav lights 0x03 12V high pri 15A When the NAV lights are on the compass light on steering pedestal will also be on as well as some red courtesy lights.

-mizzen spreader lights 0x20 12V low pri 5A Spreader lights will be added and will be LED and so well under 5A total.
+mizzen deck lights 0x20 12V low pri 5A Either one or two spreader lights will be added at the mizzen mast.
+These will be LED and so well under 5A total.

-radar 0x30 24V high pri 5A Radar power consumption is 17W or less than 1A at 24V.
+radar 0x30 24V high pri 5A The radar radome power consumption is 17W or less than 1A at 24V.

 storage lights 0x12 12V med pri 5A The storage light circuit will lead to switched lighting in the engine (motor) compartment, storage portions of the sizeable aft bilge area, and switched lighting for wiring, breakers, and systems in this area.